August Home Maintenance and Safety Checklist

 Deep clean the stovetop and oven

 Remove guards and burner covers to give them a good scrub and polish to make your stovetop shine.
-Choose a cool day to use the self-clean setting on your oven before things heat up.
+And while the self-cleaning setting on your oven is easy, we don't recommend it (see why in the callout).
+Instead, apply some elbow grease to get your stove sparkling and ready for yummy autumn baking.

 Clean the garbage disposal